JIANGJZ/Doppeladler/README.md

 ## License and Citation

 - Code license: see repository/license headers (derivative of `llama.cpp` and ggml components).
-- If you use this artifact, please cite the PACT 2025 paper.
+- If you use this artifact, please cite the PACT 2025 paper "Doppeladler: Adaptive Tensor Parallelism for Latency‑Critical LLM Deployment on CPU‑GPU Integrated End‑User Device".